zhangmx1997/fse21-jsisolate-artifact/README.md

 We provide the data analysis python scripts in folder *python_scripts*.

 We release the compiled binaries [here](https://zenodo.org/record/4903078), with a DOI of __10.5281/zenodo.4903078__.
-Please download the *.zip files and put the unzipped folders in the _binaires_ folder first.
+Please download the *.zip files and put the unzipped folders in the _binaries_ folder first.

 All the scripts have been tested in __Python 2.7.13__.
 The required python modules are listed in _REQUIREMENTS.md_.
 Please install them for python 2.7.13 before running the scripts.